| | © Newswise.All Rights Reserved.

 with the Inca empire, two millennia later, sun worship and

+cosmology may have helped legitimize that authority.
 “Chankillo was built approximately 1700 years before the

 Incas began their expansion,” said Ghezzi.
 “Although there